-Since the client aimed for a full SEO redesign, our project focused on the optimisation of search filters and the findings list page (SERP).
+Since the client aimed for a full SEO focus website redesign.
+Our project focused on the optimisation of search filters and the findings list page (SERP).
 As search forms a central part of the user journey to eventually renting out a vehicle, they felt they needed to completely rethink and revamp this feature with the help of UX studio.

 - First, our goal was to increase the number of direct bookings/inquiries users made with suppliers, and getting to know the users better

 - During the design process, the client insisted on us sticking strictly to Material Design guidelines from Day 1.